snicco/php-scoper-excludes/README.md

 ```

-After generating your necessary files you can use them in combination with
+After generating your necessary files you can use them in combination with php-scopers
 [excluded-symbols feature](https://github.com/humbug/php-scoper#excluded-symbols).

 We already generated exclusion lists for WordPress, WP-CLI and WooCommerce.
 You can find them here: